 \section{Abstract}

-Molecular simulation is a scientific tool dealing with challenges in material science and biology.
-This is reflected in a permanent development and enhancement of algorithms within scientific simulation packages.
+Molecular simulation is a scientific tool used in many fields including material science and biology.
+This requires constant development and enhancement of algorithms within molecular simulation software packages.
 Here, we present computational tools for multiscale modeling developed and implemented within the ESPResSo++ package.
 These include the latest applications of the adaptive resolution scheme, the hydrodynamic interactions through a lattice Boltzmann solvent coupled to particle-based molecular dynamics, the implementation of the hierarchical strategy for equilibrating long-chained polymer melts and a heterogeneous spatial domain decomposition.

 The software design of ESPResSo++ has kept its highly modular C++ kernel with a Python user interface.
-Moreover, it was enhanced by automatic scripts parsing configurations from other established packages providing scientists with a rapid setup possibility for their simulations.
+Moreover, it has been enhanced by automatic scripts that parse configurations from other established packages, providing scientists with the ability to rapidly set up their simulations.